 Corsicana is a medium-sized city located in the state of Texas.
 With a population of 23,906 people and six constituent neighborhoods, Corsicana is the 115th largest community in Texas.

-Unlike some cities, Corsicana isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Corsicana are a mix of both white- and blue-collar jobs.
+Corsicana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Corsicana is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Corsicana who work in sales jobs (11.19%), management occupations (10.69%), and office and administrative support (8.09%).

 The per capita income in Corsicana in 2018 was $21,343, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $85,372 for a family of four.
 However, Corsicana contains both very wealthy and poor people as well.

 Corsicana is an extremely ethnically-diverse city.
 The people who call Corsicana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corsicana residents report their race to be White, followed by Black or African-American.
 Corsicana also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 37.37% of the city’s residents.
 Important ancestries of people in Corsicana include Irish, German, English, European, and French.

 Corsicana also has a high percentage of its population that was born in another country: 20.08%.

 The most common language spoken in Corsicana is English.
 Other important languages spoken here include Spanish and Pacific Island languages.